 No medications are currently available to help people stay clean from meth.
 However, several are in development.15

 Many inpatient and outpatient programs across the country can treat meth addiction.
 If you or someone you know needs help for a meth addiction, explore your options today.
 Don’t wait until it’s too late.
+We can help you discuss your treatment options confidentially when you call us at 702-848-6223.

 As opioids claimed America’s attention, meth use surged in the United States, reaching crisis levels.
 If your life or that of someone you love has been devastated by meth addiction, there is hope.